 \section{Introduction}

 General Relativity (GR) admits the existence of several kinds of compact objects such as stars and black holes.
 The latter ones are the final stage of a star that has collapsed in on itself.
 They have such a strong gravitational field that it pulls in everything within their surrounding environments: gas, interstellar dust, and even light \cite{book0}, \cite{book1}, \cite{book3}.
 These astrophysical objects have been detected by different telescopes/satellites and other ground-based devices \cite{book2}.
-The first indirect detection of black hole in astrophysics goes back to 1964 when a poweful source of X-ray was detected in Earth coming from a distant constellation called Cygnus \cite{cx}.
-Since then, the evidences supporting the existence of black holes in the Universe have been increasing at an amazing pace, specially for the last 30 years \cite{book2}.
-In particular, the first dectection by the LIGO interferometer of a gravitational wave signal produced by the merging of two black holes in 2015 is considered as a strong confirmation of GR \cite{let1}.
-In 2019, the first image of the surrounding of black hole at the center of a massive galaxy in the nearby Virgo galaxy cluster, Messier 87*, was obtained by the EHT collaboration \cite{let2}.
-Both collaborations are sources of new findings about black hole properties (mass, spin) and its enviroments (accretion disk).
+The first indirect detection of a black hole in astrophysics goes back to 1964 when a powerful source of X-ray was detected in Earth coming from a distant constellation called Cygnus \cite{cx}.
+Since then, the shreds of evidence supporting the existence of black holes in the Universe have been increasing at a fantastic pace, especially for the last 30 years\cite{book2}.
+In particular, the first detection by the LIGO interferometer of a gravitational wave signal produced by the merging of two black holes in 2015 is considered as a strong confirmation of GR \cite{let1}.
+In 2019, the first image of the black hole surrounding at the center of a massive galaxy in the nearby Virgo galaxy cluster, Messier 87*, was obtained by the EHT collaboration \cite{let2}.
+Both collaborations are sources of new findings about black hole properties (mass, spin) and its environments (accretion disk).